jacqueschuis/museo/README.md

 **museo** is completely functionally done, but there are still some things I would like to add at some point down the line.

-- [ ] migrate the deployment to a new service; Render is unfortunately very slow, even for a paid instance
-- [ ] flesh out the about page
-  - [ ] improve the copy
-  - [ ] incorporate a library like Ukiyo.js for parallax effect on scroll
 - [ ] edit the route for submitting the edit artwork form to optimize speed

 ## Author